 The college provides professional liability Insurance to health care students when you are enrolled in the class(es).
+A group policy is provided.
 You MUST be ENROLLED in a clinical before you begin your rotation so that you are covered by the college liability insurance.